OpenMS/OpenMS-docs/.github/PULL_REQUEST_TEMPLATE.md

 ## PR checklist

-- [ ] I have added description of the change I'm proposing in the OpneMS Documentation.
+- [ ] I have added description of the change I'm proposing in the OpenMS Documentation.
-- [ ] I have 120 line length in the documentation content that I have written.
+- [ ] I have read and followed [OpenMS Documentation Contributing guidelines](CONTRIBUTING.md).
-- [ ] I have attached a screenshot of the revlevant area after this change.
+- [ ] I have attached a screenshot of the relevant area after this change.
 - [ ] `CHANGELOG.md` is updated.
-- [ ] I have added my name in [CONTRIBUTING.md](https://github.com/openms/openms-docs/tree/main/.github/CONTRIBUTING.md).
+- [ ] I have added my name in [CONTRIBUTING.md](CONTRIBUTING.md#openms-documentation-contributors).